awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PutSession.md

  ** [dialogAction](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-dialogAction"></a>
 Sets the next action that the bot should take to fulfill the conversation\.
 Type: [DialogAction](API_runtime_DialogAction.md) object
 Required: No

+ ** [recentIntentSummaryView](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-recentIntentSummaryView"></a>
+A summary of the recent intents for the bot\.
+You can use the intent summary view to set a checkpoint label on an intent and modify attributes of intents\.
+You can also use it to remove or add intent summary objects to the list\.
+An intent that you modify or add to the list must make sense for the bot\.
+For example, the intent name must be valid for the bot\.
+You must provide valid values for:
++  `intentName`
++ slot names
++  `slotToElict`
+If you send the `recentIntentSummaryView` parameter in a `PutSession` request, the contents of the new summary view replaces the old summary view\.
+For example, if a `GetSession` request returns three intents in the summary view and you call `PutSession` with one intent in the summary view, the next call to `GetSession` will only return one intent\.
+Type: Array of [IntentSummary](API_runtime_IntentSummary.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 3 items\.
+Required: No

  ** [sessionAttributes](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-sessionAttributes"></a>